sanposhiho/gomockhandler/README.md

 ## check if mock is up-to-date

+You can check if the mock is generated based on the latest interface.

-It is useful for ci to check if all mocks are up-to-date
+It is useful for ci.

 ```
 gomockhandler -config=/path/to/config.json -concurrency=10 check